Hobart the Capital of

 Tasmania

-national park system stretches from Flinder’s Island
+state-managed national park system stretches from Flinder’s

-south west and to Rocky Cape on the north west tip.
+far south west and to Rocky Cape

-in Launceston rejuvenate at the Aquarius Roman Baths,
+at the Aquarius Roman Baths, with a full therapeutic

-the hot waters of the Caldarium and the warm Tepidarium.
+Caldarium and the warm Tepidarium.

-an day out and visit Cataract Gorge witnessing a wilderness
+Take an day out and visit Cataract

-backdrop stage on Launceston’s doorstep.
+Gorge witnessing a wilderness backdrop stage on Launceston’s

-Coast in
+West Coast in

 Tasmania

-of the West Coast is unexplored wilderness, with densely
+Much of the West Coast is unexplored

-white water rivers with pristine and spectacular rapids
+of unusal scrubland, wild white water rivers with pristine

-and ravines.
-In the highlands of the Lake country where
+and spectacular rapids and ravines.
+In the highlands

-some of the rivers have been harnessed with new lakes
+of the Lake country where some of the rivers have been

-created for the huge hydro-electric schemes.
+harnessed with new lakes created for the huge hydro-electric

 Rosbery

-- Montezuma Falls
+- Montezuma Falls in

 Tasmania

-Rosebery on the Murchison Highway (A10An easy walk,
+Murchison Highway (A10An easy walk, through rainforest,

-through rainforest, along the route of the historic
+along the route of the historic North East Dundas Tramway.

-are one of the highest waterfalls in Tasmania and the
+At 104m, Montezuma Falls are one of the highest waterfalls

-track takes you right to the base of the falls.
+in Tasmania and the track takes you right to the base

-Davenport
+Davenport in

 Tasmania